I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 Then use visualisation techniques to see yourself living that much healthier life without the burden of cheese in your body.
 Try to fully experience that scene inside your body and really ‘see’ how much more effectively your body functions without it.

-Tip: it’s best not to visualise the negative health effects of cheese because this could potentially make you unhealthy.
+Tip: it’s best not to visualise the negative health effects of cheese because this could potentially cause negative health outcomes.
 Focus on positive visualisations only.
 The power of the mind is truly remarkable!

 Look up some simple self-hypnosis and ‘self-talk’ techniques to help you with this.

-Thankfully, you’ll find it won’t be long before the cravings subside and you’re finding it easier every day … and you can always reach for the Sheese when you need to!
+Thankfully, you’ll find it won’t be long before the cravings subside and you’re finding it easier every day … and you can always reach for the Cathedral City when you need to!

 What to Eat When You’re Craving Cheese as a Vegan?